MntaseTshepi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 4 - Writing a fucntion that reverses the content of an array of integers.
 Task 5 - Writing a function that changes all lowercase letters of a string to uppercase.
 Task 6 - Writing a function that capitilizes all words in a string.
+Task 7 - Writing a function that encodes a string into 1337.